Papers, Please Accessibility Report

 Touch screen computers are compatible with the game.

-Papers, Please has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Papers, Please which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.